 It would be reasonable to ask why a tradition that pre-dates electric clocks has anything to add to a workflow built around Swiss Ephemeris precision.
 Two reasons answer that.

-Pranapada: The Day-Night Tatkalika Formula
+Pranapada: The Sunrise-Based Tatkalika Formula

 What the Pranapada Is